-In this weekly, semester-based program, Publishing Workshop participants receive a working tutorial on the book publishing industry in an apprenticeship environment.
+In this semester-based program, Publishing Workshop participants receive a working tutorial on the book publishing industry in an apprenticeship environment.
 They learn writing and publishing skills alongside professional editors and designers, often during the real-time editorial and production processes of Telling Room book assembly, covering topics such as book writing, development editing, copyediting, proofing, design, marketing, and printing.

 Offered as a two-semester program during the school year, Publishing Workshop concentrates on a different publishing project each fall and spring, and students aged 14-18 may apply to one or both of the semester programs in any given year.
 This program is also open to alumni of any Telling Room program, and to working professionals in the book publishing industry.
 Current students, past students, and working adults work together to make Telling Room publishing the best it can be!
 Youth publishing is as it should be in this program: together we make gorgeous publications of youth writing for real audiences.

-Fall Semester Publishing Workshop
+Fall Semester VIRTUAL Publishing Workshop

 Spring Semester Publishing Workshop

-In this 18-week semester, Publishing Workshop participants work as editorial assistants to publish our annual anthology, which is released each May.
+Publishing Workshop participants work as editorial assistants to publish our annual anthology, which is released each May.
 This "best of" collection of student work from The Telling Room’s programs focuses on an annual theme.
 The editorial staff of the Publishing Workshop meets weekly to share, read, and discuss peer writing, identify places where additional work is needed, and meet with the student authors to revise.
 They also make decisions about titles and book design.
 When their anthology is published at Big Night, a specatular event showcasing Telling Room voices and readings, Publishing Workshop students are invited on stage for the main event--to launch the book and its authors to a large community audience.